marisudris/Design-Patterns-In-PHP/Adapter/README.md

 ### General Structure

+In general, we can implement the _Adapter_ pattern in 2 ways:
+- as an _object adapter_
+- as a _class adapter_

 #### Object Adapter

 ![UML diagram of the Object Adapter pattern][1]

 An object adapter relies on object composition.
-Works with the adaptee itself and all of its subclasses.
+Works with the adaptee itself and all of its potential subclasses.

 #### Class Adapter